-

 Other admission requirements include test scores in English if the student is from a non-English-speaking country.
 This generally means IELTS 6.5 overall or TOEFL iBT score of 90-100, though many schools will also accept PTE.

-application, is online.
-You have to fill in a form, upload your CV, write
+The entire application process, right from the admission application, is online.
+You have to fill in a form, upload your CV, write SOP/essays, share transcripts and test scores, and letters of recommendation, and finally attend an interview if shortlisted.

 |